-A C&DR is a written notification, ~~sent via served by U.S. first-class mail, U.S. Gcertified Mmail, or personally Return Receipt Requested~~ directed to an authorized representative of an IU which failed to submit a report within 45 days of the report due date.
+A C&DR is a written notification, served by U.S. first-class mail, U.S. certified mail, or personally directed to an authorized representative of an IU which failed to submit a report within 45 days of the report due date.
 The C&DR advises the IU of the nature of the noncompliance and requires the IU to comply with the applicable reporting requirement within 30 days of the date of the C&DR.

-In the event of failure to comply with pretreatment system malfunction, bypass or accidental spill notification requirements, the IU will be required to submit, within 30 days of the date of the C&DR, a fully implemented ~~Spill Prevention, Control and Countermeasure~~ Slug Control Plan, including specific provisions for proper notification to the District of any pretreatment system malfunction, bypass or accidental spill incident.
+In the event of failure to comply with pretreatment system malfunction, bypass or accidental spill notification requirements, the IU will be required to submit, within 30 days of the date of the C&DR, a fully implemented Slug Control Plan, including specific provisions for proper notification to the District of any pretreatment system malfunction, bypass or accidental spill incident.